nickexyz/virt-tool/README.md

 All backups will be created in the directory where the script is located.

 It uses gum (https://github.com/charmbracelet/gum) for the menu.
 Gum will be installed in ~/.local/bin if it is not installed already.
-An entry in ~/.bashrc or ~/.profile to add ~/.local/bin to PATH will also be created.
+An entry in ~/.bashrc to add ~/.local/bin to PATH will also be created.

 If you are using Fedora Silverblue, a Podman container will be created (Where 7zip and xmlstarlet will be installed).